 Boys Head chart for babies 4 week old baby

-In most cases, Boys head measurements for this age group (4 week old baby) will lie within the range between 32 and 37 cms.
-The average head measurement for this age group Boys is 34 cms, according to the CDC.
+In most cases, head measurements for 4 week old baby boys will be in the range between 32 and 37 cms.
+The average head for 4 week old baby boys is 34 cms, according to the CDC and anonymized data from Lifemeasure.com users.

 Date of Birth